elsharkawy-mostafa/elsharkawy-mostafa.github.io/index.md

 **Introduction to Comparative Politics**, Winter 2025
 *Instructor: Brian Min*

 **Graduate Teacher Certificate Program**

 <details>
-<summary>Show abstract</summary>
+<summary>Show details</summary>
 <blockquote>
-I am currently participating in the University of Michigan's **Graduate Teacher Certificate (GTC) Program**, coordinated by the Center for Research on Learning and Teaching (CRLT).
+I am currently participating in the University of Michigan's Graduate Teacher Certificate (GTC) Program, coordinated by the Center for Research on Learning and Teaching (CRLT).
 As part of this program, I have:

 - Completed workshops on teaching and learning
 - Participated in a student-led consultation and classroom observation of my teaching